saloni1216/Playwright-Python/README.md

 https://invalid-url.test - Failed to load
 ```

-## 📑 Documentation
+##  Documentation

 You can find full documentation in the included Word file:

-📄 Website_Load_Speed_Tester_Documentation.docx
+ Website_Load_Speed_Tester_Documentation.docx

-## 🙋‍♀️ Author

-👩‍💻 **Saloni Singh**
-🎓 Passionate about software development, testing, and real-world Python projects.

-## ⭐ Give it a Star!
+##  Give it a Star!

-If you find this project helpful, please ⭐ star the repo and share it with others!
+If you find this project helpful, please  star the repo and share it with others!